superagent-ai/superagent/README.md

     deploymentTarget = "cloudrun"
     ```

 4. Add all necessary `.env` variables as Replit `Secrets`.
-Also add the following additional secret:
+Also, add the following additional secret:
     ```sh
     TZ = Etc/UTC
     ```